How to care for trauma survivors Q&A

 by Katie Swafford on February 16, 2015 in faith

 When I was small, I would sometimes sit right up next to the TV screen and look at all the red, green, and blue dots.
 It was weird, and cool at the same time, how all those tiny little dots came together to make a recognizable picture once you stepped back to see the connections.
 I can easily get caught up in looking at the dots - focused in on my little world.
 But God's been reminding me that He as a big picture – one that I don't necessarily see in its entirety.
-If I get focused on my own dots, I can neglect to make connections with others and in doing so, miss... [continue]
+If I get focused on my own dots, I can neglect to make connections with others and in doing so, miss out on great relationships and other awesome things God is... [continue]

 by Katie Swafford on January 13, 2015 in counseling services